macCesar/purgeTSS/README.md

 ```bash
 purgetss [ -d, --dev ]
 ```
-Use the --dev flag if you want all to copy all utillity classes.
+Use the --dev flag if you want to copy all utillity classes.

 ## Sample file
 Use this markup to test the script.